 - Sustainable and Intelligent Buildings

 - Urban Drainage and Water Supply

 - Int.
-Baccalaureate 31 points to include 5 in Higher Level Mathematics
+Baccalaureate 31 points (with Higher Level Mathematics at 5)

 - A-Levels ABB to include Mathematics